fictjs/fict/README.md

 ## Status

 > ⚠️ **Alpha** — Fict is feature-complete for core compiler and runtime.
 API is stable, but edge cases may be refined.
-Production use is possible for adventurous teams.

 > ⚠️ Don't use it in production yet.